Live from the Southern Command in sunny South Florida.

 It is how you define yourself.

-You you sound like the kind of guy to me that even if you join the people who are not working and somehow getting hold of more money than you, I don't think that would make you happy.
+You sound like the kind of guy to me that even if you joined the people who are not working and somehow getting a hold of more money than you, I don't think that would make you happy.

-I think you'd have a a uh a residue of if not guilt, you would you you wouldn't like yourself because you're not accomplishing anything.
+I think you'd have a residue of, if not guilt, you wouldn't like yourself because you're not accomplishing anything.

 You're not achieving anything.